Why is Kubernetes such a hot topic in IT?

 That’s a big problem.
 Fortunately, the solution emerged back in 2016, when coreOS introduced Operators to extend Kubernetes’ capabilities to stateful applications.
 (Red Hat acquired coreOS in January 2018, expanding the capabilities of the OpenShift container platform.)
 Operators became even more powerful with the launch of the Operator Framework for building and managing Kubernetes native applications (Operators by another name) in March 2018.
 Amidst the broader excitement about Kubernetes, the importance of Operators seems understated – when in fact it would be hard to overstate their importance.

 [ How can automation free up more staff time for innovation?
 Get the free eBook: Managing IT with Automation. ]

 So we’re here with a brief primer for IT leaders on Operators: What are Kubernetes Operators, and why are they so important?
-We asked a range of experts to help CIOs and their leadership teams get up to speed.
+We asked a range of experts to help CIOs and their leadership teams get up to speed on Kubernetes fundamentals.
 Let’s start by getting grounded in some brief definitions.

 What is a Kubernetes Operator?

 “An operator is a way of building an application and driving an application on top of Kubernetes, behind Kubernetes APIs.
 The idea is that when you have an application, like a database like Postgres or Cassandra…any complex application needs a lot of domain-specific knowledge,” Sebastien Pahl, director of engineering, Red Hat OpenShift, explained in a Kubecon 2018 presentation.
 You can use Kubernetes tools to try and solve some of those problems, he notes.